GeniXCMS/genixcms-docs/docs/about.md

 ---

 This CMSF is a starter point to build your own online applications.
 With already build **User manager**, **Content manager** (**Post**, **Pages**), **Menu manager**, etc made you easy to add your own code and build your own custom web applications.

+Even when You are not a programmer, you can build your own website using it.
+Very easy to manage.

 <br /><br />